groupdocs-editor/GroupDocs.Editor-Products/content/editor/java/xlsm.md

     enable: true
     title: "About GroupDocs.Editor for Java API"
     content: |
-        [GroupDocs.Editor for Java](/editor/java/) is a right choice to edit Microsoft Word, Excel, PowerPoint, Open Office documents and presentations.
+        [GroupDocs.Editor for Java](/editor/java/) API is a right choice to edit Microsoft Word, Excel, PowerPoint, Open Office documents and presentations.
 GroupDocs.Editor is a standalone API that is suitable for server side and back-end systems where high performance is required.
 It does not depend on any software like Microsoft or Open Office.

 ############################# Steps ############################
 steps:
     enable: true
     title_left: "Steps to Edit XLSM in Java"
     content_left: |
-        [GroupDocs.Editor](/editor/java/) provides an easy and straightforward way for developers to edit the XLSM files using a few lines of code.
+        [GroupDocs.Editor for Java](/editor/java/) provides an easy and straightforward way for developers to edit the XLSM files using a few lines of code.

-        *   Create an instance of Editor class and load the XLSM file with full path
+        * Create an instance of `Editor` class with mandatory file path or stream and optional `SpreadsheetLoadOptions` class and load the XLSM file
-        *   Create & set EditOptions for the XLSM file type
+        * Create & set the `SpreadsheetEditOptions` class instance for the XLSM file format
-        *   Call Editor.edit method and obtain XLSM document in HTML format that is easily editable with any WYSIWYG-editor.
+        * Call `Editor.Edit()` method and obtain XLSM document in HTML format that is easily editable with any WYSIWYG-editor.
-        *   Call Editor.save method and save edited XLSM file
+        * Call `Editor.Save()` method and save edited XLSM file using `SpreadsheetSaveOptions` class

     title_right: "System Requirements"
     content_right: |
         A basic document editing with GroupDocs.Editor for Java APIs can be done by implementing a few easy steps.
 Our APIs are supported on all major platforms and operating systems.
 Before executing the code below, please make sure that you have the following prerequisites installed on your system.

         * Operating Systems: Microsoft Windows, Linux, MacOS
-        *   Development Environment: NetBeans, Intellij IDEA, Eclipse etc
+        * Development Environments: NetBeans, IntelliJ IDEA, Eclipse
-        *   Java Runtime Environment: J2SE 6.0 and above
+        * Frameworks: Java 7 (1.7) and above
-        *   Get the latest version of GroupDocs.Editor for Java from [Maven](https://repository.groupdocs.com/webapp/#/artifacts/browse/tree/General/repo/com/groupdocs/groupdocs-editor)
+        * Get the latest version of GroupDocs.Editor for Java downloaded from [Maven](https://repository.groupdocs.com/editor/)

     code: |
         ```java
-        // Load the XLSM file into Editor
+        // Load the XLSM file into Editor with the optional SpreadsheetLoadOptions
-        Editor editor = new Editor("source.xlsm");
+        Editor editor = new Editor("source.xlsm", new SpreadsheetLoadOptions());

+        // Create and adjust the edit options
+        SpreadsheetEditOptions editOptions = new SpreadsheetEditOptions();
+        editOptions.setWorksheetIndex(1);//select a tab (worksheet) to edit

         // Open input XLSM document for edit — obtain an intermediate document, that can be edited
-        EditableDocument beforeEdit = editor.edit();
+        EditableDocument beforeEdit = editor.edit(editOptions);

         // Grab XLSM document content and associated resources from editable document
         string content = beforeEdit.getContent();

-        // Update XLSM document content in some way
+        // Send the content to WYSIWYG-editor, edit it there, and send edited content back to the server-side
+        // This step simulates a such operation
-        string updatedContent = content.replace("Subtitle", "Edited subtitle");
+        string updatedContent = content.replace("Cell Text", "Edited Cell Text");

-        // Create new EditableDocument instance from edited content and resources
+        // Grab edited content and resources from WYSIWYG-editor and create a new EditableDocument instance from it
         EditableDocument afterEdit = EditableDocument.fromMarkup(updatedContent, null);

+        // Create a save options and select a desired output format
+        SpreadsheetSaveOptions saveOptions = new SpreadsheetSaveOptions(SpreadsheetFormats.Xlsm);

-        // Save edited XLSM document
+        // Save edited XLSM document to the file
-        editor.save(afterEdit, "edited.xlsm");
+        editor.save(afterEdit, "edited.xlsm", saveOptions);
         ```

 ############################# Demos ############################